 Make a Homemade Sunflower!

-Sunflowers are magnificent to admire not only because of their height but because they contain so many seeds.
-With this craft, the kids can re-create a sunflower to keep in your home and look at over and over.
-Just grab a paper towel roll, paper plate, and some sunflower seeds (for an added touch of realism) and you're on your way to starting a spring garden!
-The sunflowers won't be as tall as the real thing, but they'll be just as beautiful.
+Sunflowers are magnificent to admire not only because of their height, but also because they contain so many seeds.
+With this craft, your child can recreate a sunflower to keep in your home and look at over and over.
+Just grab few supplies and some sunflower seeds (for an added touch of realism) and you're on your way to starting your own garden!
+Your sunflowers won't be as tall as the real thing, but they'll be just as beautiful.

 What You Need:

 - Yellow paint

 - Sunflower seeds (in the shell)

 - Green construction paper